Opportunities to Lead

 The highlight of the year for House Captains is our annual Sports Day, when they carry their house banner and lead their team up to the field for a morning of friendly competition!

-At the end of Year 5, all children take part in 'peer mediation training' which helps them to acquire assertiveness skills needed to support others to solve minor disagreements peacefully.
+In Year 6, all children take part in 'peer mediation training' which helps them to acquire assertiveness skills needed to support others to solve minor disagreements peacefully.
 Throughout the school we encourage children to develop peaceful conflict resolution skills and to use an 'I-statement' to solve their problems.
 Peer mediation training enhances these skills.

 Pupil conferencing and pupil questionnaires highlight the good job Playground Patrollers are doing.
 Well done Year 6!